REDESIGNING INSIGHT GLOBAL'S CRM TOOL

 Learning More About the Current System

-To better understand how the problem impacted our stakeholders, the exploration was focused on the current process of acquiring clients and organizing their data within the system.
-This involved conducting a deep dive into Insight Global's existing CRM, the primary tool used by account managers to manage client relationships and maintain records of business interactions.
+To better understand the impact of the problem on our stakeholders, the focus of the research is restricted to the current process of aquiring clients.
+We started by conducting a deep dive into Insight Global's existing CRM tool, primarily used by account managers to manager all client relationships and interactions.

 User Journey Mapping